jamileazeredo/qa-portfolio/details/sprint-7-feedback.md

 RE)

 **English translation:**
+> Hello, Jamile!
+How are you?
-> "Thank you for submitting your work for Sprint 7!
-At this stage, the focus is
+Thank you for submitting your work for Sprint 7!
-> on structuring automated tests, creating the methods that will be implemented
+At this stage, the focus is on structuring the automated tests, with the creation of the methods that will be implemented later.
+Below are comments on your submission.
+Let's take a look? 🚀

+General Structure
+✅ Well done!
-> later. [...]
-The class structure with @classmethod setup_class was well
-> applied — good practice for preparing the environment before tests. [...]
+- The use of the class structure with @classmethod setup_class was well applied — good practice for preparing the environment before tests.
+- The server connection check (helpers.is_url_reachable) shows attention to the application's context.
-> You followed a consistent structure for method naming, correctly using the
+- You followed a consistent structure for method naming, correctly using the test_ prefix — this is essential for pytest or other tools to recognize your tests.
+- The names cover the main scenarios expected in the Urban Routes interface well.
-> test_ prefix [...]
-Great organization and separation of methods. [...]
-Your
+- Great organization and separation of methods — this makes reading and future implementation much easier.

-> project has been APPROVED!"
+Approved
 ---

 ⬅️ [Back to portfolio](../README.md) · 📄 [View project summary](sprint-7-summary.md)